 Take, for instance, the relationship between gender and work.
 As a college student about to enter the labor force, you may wonder about the similarities and differences between women's and men's work experiences and about job opportunities when you graduate.
-Here are some facts and observations based on research reports: In 2018, women who were employed full-time earned about \$794 (in current dollars) per week on average; men who were employed full-time earned \$993 (in current dollars) per week on average.1 Women's and men's work are also very different.
+Here are some facts and observations based on research reports: In 2018, women who were employed full-time earned about \$794 (in current dollars) per week on average; men who were employed full-time earned \$993 (in current dollars) per week

+Empirical research: A research based on evidence that can be verified by using our direct experience. on average.1 Women's and men's work are also very different.
 Women continue to be the minority in many of the higher-ranking and higher-salaried positions in professional and managerial occupations.
 For example, in 2017, women made up 18.4% of software developers and 28% of chief executives.
 In comparison, among all those employed as secretaries and administrative assistants, 96% were women.
 Among all receptionists and information clerks in 2017, 93% were women.2 These observations may prompt us to ask research questions such as the following: How much change has there been in women's work over time?
 Are women paid, on average, less than men for the same type of work?